-Student Loan Refinancing and Consolidation Calculator
+Student Loan Refinance Calculator

 |Loan Type||Amount Borrowed||Current Payment||Current Term||Total Cost of Loan|

-Frequently Asked Questions
+Student Loan Refinance Frequently Asked Questions

 Find answers to some of the most common student loan consolidation and refinancing questions.

 If you're not sure what type of loans you have or who services them, there are ways to find out.
-Learn how to locate your student loans so you can begin the refinancing or consolidation process.
+Learn how to find your student loans so you can begin the refinancing or consolidation process.
 Remember, if you want to consolidate your loans into a federal Direct Consolidation Loan, you can only include federal student loans.
 However, if you want to refinance your student loans, you can refinance both private and federal student loans together.

 Still not sure if you should consolidate or refinance your student loans?
 We’ve gathered advice from experts to help you decide.

-Your payment after refinancing is based on the length of your repayment term (number of months in repayment), and the new interest rate of your loan.
+Your payment after refinancing is also based on the length of your repayment term (number of months in repayment), and the new interest rate of your loan.
 The terms of your student loan refinance (such as loan benefits, length of your repayment term, and interest rate) will be set by your lender.

 If your goal is to lower your interest rate, a creditworthy cosigner may help you qualify for the best rates.